Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

-Values of $J_{\rm min}^{\rm crit}$ computed from the likelihood analysis are reported in \citefig{fig:jmin_crit} as the solid blue curves (the dashed blue curves show the results obtained with the simplified analysis).
-The left (right) panel assumes an angular resolution of $\theta_{\rm r}=0.1^\circ$ ($1^\circ$, respectively).
-Note that the $J_{\rm min}^{\rm crit}$ curves cross the $J_{\rm min}$ red (green) ones at 10~yr (20~yr, respectively), as expected.
-Indeed, the $J_{\rm min}$ curves have been derived assuming $\sigv_{\rm max}(10/20\,{\rm yr})$.
-These final results for $J_{\rm min}^{\rm crit}$ do confirm the prediction: $J_{\rm min}^{\rm crit}$ flattens and tends to a constant value at large observation time, which can be more accurately determined from a likelihood analysis.
-It might look surprising that $J_{\rm min}^{\rm crit}$ is independent of time, but recall that it is build by plugging in $\sigv_{\rm max}(T)$ which does depend on time.
+These complete likelihood results for $J_{\rm min}^{\rm crit}$ do confirm the prediction obtained from the simplified analysis: $J_{\rm min}^{\rm crit}$ flattens and tends to a constant value at large observation time, which can be accurately determined from a likelihood analysis.
+It might look surprising that $J_{\rm min}^{\rm crit}$ is independent of time, but recall that it is calculated from $\sigv_{\rm max}(T)$ which does depend on time.
 The deep meaning of this time independence is that not detecting the diffuse component intrinsically limits the luminosity of subhalos, which is proportional to \sigv.
-Hence, this parameter self-consistently accounts for all the physical degeneracies of the problem.
+Hence, this critical parameter self-consistently includes all the physical degeneracies of the problem.